Chapter 19

 14 … Those who have not been born again do not have God the Holy Spirit residing within them.
 Thus, they do not understand nor accept the things that come from God.

 16 … Those who have God the Holy Spirit living within them have the mind of Christ.
-Thus, if the born again believer yields to the Holy Spirit during prayer, they will then be praying in harmony with God's will.
+Thus, if the born again believer yields to the Holy Spirit during prayer, he will then be praying in harmony with God’s will.

-The second way the born again believer can hear and know God's will is by abiding in Christ and His Word.
+To insure we can hear and know God's will is by abiding in Christ and His Word.
 To see this let us read the following excerpt of Jesus' parable of the vine.
 It is recorded in,

 John 15:5-8